 International North-South Transport Corridor is a corridor to increase trade between India and Russia.
-This trade route is 7200 Km long and the transport of freight is through a multi-mode network of Road, Ship, and Railways.
+This trade route is 7200 Km long and the transport of freight is through a multi-mode network of roads, ships, and railways.
 This route connects India and Russia through Iran and Azerbaijan.

 Aspirants would find this topic very helpful in the IAS Exam.